fuag15/project_northstar_openvr_driver/README.md

 Thanks to Lincoln Stein for putting together some windows [installer scripts](https://github.com/ltstein/project_northstar_openvr_driver) to make getting started easier!

-There are also packaged binaries and a NSIS based installer for Windows x64 based builts [availabe](https://github.com/fuag15/project_northstar_openvr_driver/releases)
+There are also packaged binaries and a NSIS based installer for Windows x64 builds [availabe](https://github.com/fuag15/project_northstar_openvr_driver/releases).
+The NSIS build is configured for RealSense T265 sensors.

 ### Working with some polish needed
 - Head Tracking